ev2900/Fluentd_Examples/Cloud9_Apache_Logs_S3/README.md

-# Apache Access Logs to S3 via.
-Fluentd on Cloud9 (Ubuntu Linux)
+# Send Apache access logs from an Ubuntu Cloud9 enviorment to a S3 bucket

 Follow the instructions below